Medicine in the medieval Islamic world: Late Hellenistic texts

 The works of Oribasius, physician to the Roman emperor Julian, from the 4th century AD, were well known, and were frequently cited in detail by Muhammad ibn Zakariya al-Razi (Rhazes).
 The works of Philagrius of Epirus, who also lived in the 4th century AD, are only known today from quotations by Arabic authors.
 The philosopher and physician John the Grammarian, who lived in the 6th century AD was attributed the role of a commentator on the Summaria Alexandrinorum.
 This is a compilation of 16 books by Galen, but corrupted by superstitious ideas.
 The physicians Gessius of Petra and Palladios were equally known to the Arabic physicians as authors of the Summaria.
 Rhazes cites the Roman physician Alexander of Tralles (6th century) in order to support his criticism of Galen.
-The works of Aëtius of Amida were only known in later times, as they were neither cited by Rhazes nor by Ibn al-Nadim, but cited first by Al-Biruni in his "Kitab as-Saidana", and translated by Ibn al-Hammar in the 10th century.
+The works of Aëtius of Amida were only known in later times, as they were neither cited by Rhazes nor by Ibn al-Nadim, but cited first by Al-Biruni in his "Kitab as-Saidala", and translated by Ibn al-Hammar in the 10th century.

 One of the first books which were translated from Greek into Syrian, and then into Arabic during the time of the fourth Umayyad caliph Marwan I by the Jewish scholar Māsarĝawai al-Basrĩ was the medical compilation Kunnāš, by Ahron, who lived during the 6th century.
 Later on, Hunayn ibn Ishaq provided a better translation.

 The physician Paul of Aegina lived in Alexandria during the time of the Arab expansion.
 His works seem to have been used as an important reference by the early Islamic physicians, and were frequently cited from Rhazes up to Avicenna.
 Paul of Aegina provides a direct connection between the late Hellenistic and the early Islamic medical science.